So, what is the best life insurance for young adults? Is it term life or whole life?

 However, while not denying that there may be some situations where this approach works for young adults, this article takes the opposite view – that in many cases permanent life insurance is the better choice for young adults.

-The following list of benefits of permanent life insurance as compared to term life lend support to this contention.
+The following list of benefits of whole life insurance as compared to term life lend support to this contention.

 Permanent life insurance:

 Allows you to acquire permanent life insurance coverage at a reasonable overall price: